thiennp/frontend-mastery-hub/levels/182/README.md

-# Level 182: WebRTC & Real-time Communication
+# Level 182: Web Workers

 ## Overview
-This level focuses on webrtc & real-time communication and provides comprehensive learning materials, examples, and projects.
+This level focuses on web workers and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of webrtc & real-time communication
+- Understand the core concepts of web workers
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns